openssl/technical-policies/policies/branch-policy.md

   the minor release.
 - No major refactoring is allowed.
-- Any changes (features, bug-fixes, documentation, ...) done on the future minor branch must be ported or directly cherry-picked to the next major branch if applicable.
+- Any changes (features, bug-fixes, documentation, ...) done on the future minor branch must be ported or directly cherry-picked to the future major branch if applicable.
-- Exceptions are possible for example when we are removing deprecated functionality in the next major branch.
+- Exceptions are possible for example when we are removing deprecated functionality in the future major branch.
 - There might be no future minor branch opened at times when the expected future release would be a major release.